PedroJusto/black-sea-5690/README.md

 Nevertheless I am familiar with the build tool GULP which I use to to concatenate, uglify, replace content, process images, caching of html and images, among others ...

+The App using flow is similar to the mockup provided in the exercise sheet.

+:)